Alet-Walter/Alet-walter/README.md

 - 👋 #Hey, I’m Walter
-- I am very dynamic and open to all sorts of diversities.I'm always leaning.
+- I am very dynamic and open to all sorts of diversities which is exactly why I'm always leaning.
-- 👀 Currently Studying software engineering, a field I'm very passionate about and hence very self driven.
+- 👀 Currently Studying software engineering, a field I'm very passionate about and hence very self driven in all my endavours in the study

-- 🌱 I’m most comfortable in that weird,funky world between design and development-that's where the most fun,creative,boundary-breaking work happens.Very fcinating.
+- 🌱 I’m most comfortable in that weird,funky world between design and development-that's where the most fun,creative,boundary-breaking work happens.Very facinating.

 - 📫 How to reach me: Email me at ondekowalter@gmail.com